ibm-cloud-docs/vpc/hub-spoke-s2s-auth.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Manage > Access (IAM)**.
 The {{site.data.keyword.iamlong}} page displays.
 1. From the side panel, select **Authorizations**.
 1. On the Manage authorizations page, click **Create**.
-1. On the Grant a service authorization page, select source account.
+1. On the Grant a service authorization page, select a source account:
    - If you're setting up authorization in your account, select **This account**.
-   - If you're setting up authorization in the enterprise account, select **Other account**.
+   - If you're setting up authorization in the enterprise account, select **Another account**.

+      For cross-account configurations only, specify the source account for the authorization by entering the account ID.
+      {: note}

 1. For the source service, select **VPC Infrastructure Services** from the list.
 1. Select the scope.
 Choose **Specific resources**.
 1. Select **Resource type**.
 From the list, select **Virtual Private Cloud**.